LockettPundt/Python-week2/README.md

 ---

-# Week 2 of DigitalCrafs.
+# Week 2 of DigitalCrafts.
 Python - Object Oriented Programming

 --Repo created on 1/21/2020--